haseebn19/requizle/README.md

 4. **Import Custom Content**:
    - Use the Import tab in the right sidebar
-   - Upload JSON files with your own subjects and questions
+   - Upload JSON files with subjects, questions, or full profiles
+   - Import type is automatically detected
+   - Imported data merges with existing content (updates existing, adds new)

 ## Importing Custom Content